magepeopleteam/ecab-taxi-booking-manager/README.md

 👉 [Plugin Documentation](https://docs.mage-people.com/ecab-taxi-booking-manager/)

-= Disclaimer =

-This plugin utilizes Google MAP APIs, and you should be aware of the following:

-1. Usage of Google MAP APIs is subject to Google's Terms of Service.
-Please review Google's terms and policies at https://policies.google.com/terms.
-2. You may need to create and configure a Google API project in the Google Developer Console and obtain MAP API keys or credentials.
-3. Be aware that usage of some Google MAP APIs may involve additional costs, and you are responsible for any associated fees.

-By using this plugin, you agree to comply with Google's terms and policies and take full responsibility for any costs or usage-related matters.
+**Third-Party Service:**
+This plugin relies on the Google Maps API, a service provided by Google, Inc. It is used for displaying Google Maps and finding distance.
+Please note that your usage of this plugin constitutes acceptance of Google's terms and policies.

+**Link to Google Maps API:**
+For more information about the Google Maps API, visit: [Google Maps API Link](https://developers.google.com/maps/documentation/javascript/get-api-key)

+**Terms of Use:**
+Review the Google Maps API terms of use: [Google Maps API Terms of Use Link](https://developers.google.com/maps/terms-20180207)

+**Privacy Policy:**
+Understand how Google handles your data through the Maps API: [Google Privacy Policy Link](https://policies.google.com/privacy)